meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

     ]

-There is a Github sample project (https://github.com/meinradweiss/StreamAnalyticsQuery) that may be helpful if you would like to parse your own messages.
+There is a GitHub sample project (https://github.com/meinradweiss/StreamAnalyticsQuery) that may be helpful if you would like to parse your own messages.